 What is a shorty fender?
 Its a fender that is about half the size.
 It can be done on any Onewheel.
 Cutting the stock fender down just enough offers the best of both worlds.
 It prevents “most” debris and still exposes the beautiful one wheel tire underneath.

-There are a growing number of short fenders out there (Cabrio fender by Craft and Ride is the most popular but there’s also Shorties and Split Fenders) however with a simple hacksaw or better yet a Dremmel or cheap rotary tool, you can outline a cut on your stock fender to a height you want and cut away.
+There are a growing number of short fenders out there (Cabrio fender by Craft and Ride and the Drop Top Fender by TFL are the most popular but there’s also Shorties and Split Fenders) however with a simple hacksaw or better yet a Dremmel or cheap rotary tool, you can outline a cut on your stock fender to a height you want and cut away.
 Smoothen it out with the rotary tool’s sandpaper bit and now you have a fine looking custom ride.

 Fenders Provide Safety